Nasrullah-khan-Aly/periodic.table/README.md

-# this is the peoridic table for the begnner project.
+# this is the peoridic table for the beginner project.